Skip to main content

 • “The graphics are polished to perfection, making it easy to get lost in this captivating world.”

-• “The graphical animations during combat are also tuning down the realism a lot.”
+• “The graphical animations during combat are toned down in realism a lot.”

 • “The graphics are serviceable, but only occasionally look great (such as sunsets on the water).”